carlosuema/Hackintosh-EFI-Lenovo-Yoga-720-12IKB/README.md

 ## Special Thanks

-- [Daliansky](https://github.com/daliansky) for his macOS installation Dmg, configs and his awesome blog
+- [Daliansky](https://github.com/daliansky) for his macOS installation dmg, configs and his awesome blog
 - [Headkaze](https://github.com/headkaze) for the awesome Hackintool
 - Group members from Lenovo Air 13 for giving me lots of details and tricks for Lenovo Laptop Hackintosh
-- 宪武 for helping me in ACPI patches
+- 宪武 for helping me with ACPI patches

 ## Credits